 Is usually undetected by patient.

-It is Dr. Austin Oolo’s contention that the above triad of circumstances, which create a “perfect storm”, need to simultaneously exist within the body for the adhesive capsulitis type of frozen shoulder to develop.
+It is Dr. Oolo-Austin’s contention that the above triad of causative circumstances (etiology), which create a “perfect storm” for the development of adhesive capsulitis (arthrofibrosis) frozen shoulder , need to simultaneously exist within the body for the adhesive capsulitis variety of frozen shoulder to develop.

-His theory is that a lower neck disc or other neck condition first exists which causes some compression of the nerves in the lower neck.
-This leads to interference with the transmission of motor signals to the muscles of the corresponding shoulder.
+His theory is that a lower neck disc or other neck condition often first exists which causes some compression of the nerves in the lower neck.
+This leads to interference with the transmission of motor (movement and strength) signals to the muscles of the corresponding shoulder.
 This transmission interference causes some of the shoulder muscles to be weaker than normal.

 The swelling protects the area from further damage